fishlips13/StepMania-Songs-to-Sheet/README.md

 ### Run "Songs to Sheet.exe"

 * Data files (CSV) will be placed in the __output__ folder (eg. "Songs to Sheet/output/Singles.csv")
+* A log file is generated and placed in the __output__ folder.
+Refer to this for details on any export errors encountered.

 ### Import selected data file into Google sheets